Introduction

 [command] | tee [options] [filename]

-to create a file that stores information about a network interface while providing the same output in the terminal:
+to create an example.txt file that stores information about an enp0s3 network interface.

 successfully wrote the output of ifconfig

-If the file used for the command already exists, tee
+Warning: If the file used in the command already exists, tee

 overwrites the previous contents of the file.